freeCodeCamp/guide/src/pages/c/if-statements/index.md

 # Before you go on...
 ## A review
-* 'if' statements check if something is true, and if they are, they run the code within the curly brackets.
+* 'if' statements check if boolean expression is true, then it run the code within the curly brackets.
-* 'else' can be added to the end of an 'if', and will run only if the previous if(s) were false.
+* 'else' can be added to the end of an 'if', and will run only if the previous if(s) statement were false.
-* 'else if' can also be added to the end of an 'if', and will run only if the previous if(s) were false.
+* 'else if' can also be added to the end of an 'if', and will run only if the previous if(s) statement were false.
 * Everything in a computer is represented by numbers, so every comparison in C can be done by treating values like numbers- even true, false, and characters.
 * There are a bunch of comparison operators:
  * == is equal to